 Heartworm Prevention Options For Tampa FL Pet Owners

-American Heartworm Society (AHS) survey of U.S. veterinarians finds increase in heartworm-positive cases
+American Heartworm Society (AHS) survey of U.S. veterinarians cite an increase in heartworm-positive cases

 - 3 out of 4 veterinary respondents reported that they follow the AHS guidelines for heartworm prevention, testing and treatment.

 - No state is heartworm-free.
 Meanwhile, the states with the highest heartworm incidence continue to be in the Southeast, Mid-South and Mississippi Delta region.

 - The top 5 states in heartworm incidence were Mississippi, Louisiana, Arkansas, Texas and Tennessee—all states that have been in the top 10 since 2001.
 Parts of Florida also had a very high number of heartworm cases.

 - Among those who saw rates rise, almost one-third (32%) blamed the influx of heartworm-positive pets to their area.
 Poor compliance with heartworm prevention (27%) followed closely, along with weather conditions that caused an increase in mosquitoes (22%).

 - While the 2022 AHS Heartworm Incidence Map may not look a lot different than the previous map, veterinarians surveyed did not see a decrease in the average number of heartworm cases per clinic since the previous survey three years ago.